Time plus ‘Right’ Action Helps to Heal the Pain of Grief

 Keeping busy doesn’t heal grief – you just get better at running on the spot!

-While it’s true that being able to distract oneself can be a temporary reprieve from the pain of loss, healthier approaches to grief recovery involve facing loss directly and finding constructive ways to deal with pain, such as attempting to understand and accept grief feelings, speaking with an understanding friend or loved one, attending a support group or seeing a counsellor.
+While it’s true that being able to distract oneself can be a temporary reprieve from the pain of loss, healthier approaches to grief recovery involve facing loss directly and finding constructive ways to deal with pain, such as attempting to understand and accept grief feelings, speaking with an understanding friend or loved one, attending a support group or seeing a counselor.
 It’s difficult to change a situation or to feel we have choices if we are running or hiding from the problem by keeping busy.
 Distracting oneself in the face of grief can also undermine confidence in our ability to cope.